 There is a subtle difference between a good old road trip and an RV camping trip, which will affect your choices when packing.
 If you’re using an RV, you won’t need to pack sleeping bags, but you’ll still need sheets and towels.

 You’ll also need to pack some essential items, such as toiletries, shoes, and hiking gear.
 You’ll need cookware as well as various RV accessories in order to keep it well maintained at all times.
 If you’re planning on staying there for a long while, you may want to consider bringing a generator along.
 To ensure that your generator is working for a long period of time, you have to invest in battery generators for camping, which have a longer life than the general batteries and can even be recharged from your car in case they run out of power.
 You can choose your battery generator depending on how long you’re going to stay on the campsite and what type of activities you plan on doing there.

 It’s true that outdoor cooking and campfires are staples of any camping trip, but your kids, especially the younger ones, will still need appropriate meals.
 This means you’ll have to plan the meals beforehand to ensure that everyone is satisfied and well-fed during the trip.
 This is a great chance to get everyone in your family to participate in the cooking process.

 Encouraging your kids to pick their favorite snacks or even allowing the older kids to prepare the meal of the day will actually be extremely entertaining for all family members.
+This will make camping with teens a lot easier.
 In all cases, make sure to include ingredients that all your family members will enjoy.
 Bear in mind that you must pick meals that won’t be too difficult to prepare in your RV kitchen because let’s face it, you don’t want to spend half of your time preparing meals.

 Don’t Forget to Have Fun